What Is Cultural SEL? A Guide for Families and Educators

 When SEL values culture, children feel empowered to show up as themselves and learn new skills that fit their world.

-The Key Ingredients of Cultural SEL
+The Key Ingredients of Culturally Responsive SEL

 Cultural SEL isn’t just “regular SEL with a twist.”
 It’s a richer, more connected approach.
 Let’s break down the main pieces: